funovus/editor-wiki/Trigger-API-Reference-DCEI-Functions-Custom-UI.md

 #### Parameters
 [](parameters-start)
 - *InGameUILayoutComponent* `text` the text frame.
 - *bool* `outside` if true, enables the text's outside outline.
-This is true by default for newly created text frames.
+This is false by default for newly created text frames.

 [](parameters-end)